statisticalbiotechnology/quandenser/ReadMe.md

 ## Installation from source

+First, clone the repository using `git clone --recursive https://github.com/statisticalbiotechnology/quandenser.git`.
+Note the `--recursive` flag which is needed to pull in the submodules.

-Quandenser depends on the Proteowizard and Boost libraries, which are installed by the builder scripts (`admin/builders/<platform>_build.<ext>`).
-These scripts are currently largely untested except for the Ubuntu version.
+Quandenser depends on the Proteowizard and Boost libraries, which are automatically installed by the builder scripts.

-To install Quandenser, you can use the provided installation script `./quickbuild.sh`, which will install the executables in the `/usr/bin` folder (needs superuser rights).
+To install Quandenser, you can use the provided installation script `./quickbuild.sh` (Unix) or `./quickbuild.bat`/`./quickbuild64.bat` (Windows 32-bit and 64-bit respectively), which calls the appropriate build script for your platform located at `admin/builders/<platform>_build.<ext>`.
+Note that these scripts are currently largely untested except for Ubuntu.
+By default, it will install the executables in the `/usr/bin` folder (needs superuser rights).
 If you do not have superuser rights or want to install the executable somewhere else, modify the script accordingly by setting the `-DCMAKE_INSTALL_PREFIX` flag to the desired location.